datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS04-Data-Exploration.md

 can finally directly compare the observed plant phenology with patterns we've already been exploring.

-Note: All the packages we need in this lesson were loaded in previous lessons 00-03, the code is not included here.
+All the packages we need in this lesson were loaded in previous lessons 00-03, the code is not included here.  {: .notice}

 ##Graph precip by total PAR across all seasons
 PAR, a measure of solar radiation, is less on cloudy days and precipitation is